Is Your Prescription Insurance Right For You?

 When is the last time you went to the pharmacy?
-Did you use your insurance to cover a portion of your prescription price, or did you end up paying for the whole thing?
-If the second is true, you may not be getting the most out of your individual prescription drug insurance.
+Did you use your health insurance to cover a portion of your prescription price, or did you end up paying for the whole thing out-of-pocket?
+If the latter is true, you may not be getting the most out of your prescription insurance.
+When you’re spending more on prescriptions than you anticipated, you might not have a plan that works best for you.

-Prescription plans for individuals are included in all qualified health insurance policies.
-They provide drug coverage, lowering the out-of-pocket costs of prescription medications.
+Prescription insurance is a form of health coverage that can assist you with paying for prescription drugs and medications.
+It’s included in all Affordable Care Act (ACA)-qualified health insurance policies.
+These plans provide drug coverage lowering the out-of-pocket costs of your prescription medications.

 Are You Getting the Right Individual Prescription Drug Insurance?